How to Create Your First Dashboard in Slingshot in 4 Easy Steps

 - Bring over the field month the label, sales to chart 1, and new seats to chart 1.

-And just like that your first visualization is created!
-Now give it a title and hit the check-in the top right:
+And just like that, your first visualization is created!
+Now give it a title and hit the check-in at the top right:

 3. Add Dashboard Filters

-Next we are going to create some dashboard level filters.
-These filters allow you to connect any or all visualizations to them to further slice and dice your date.
-For this example we will add a date filter and a territory filter.
+Next, we are going to create some dashboard-level filters.
+These filters allow you to connect any or all visualizations to them to further slice and dice your data.

 Simply navigate to the top left under the New Dashboard title and select + Add Filter.